 Chanel is a very prominent first name for females (#1432 out of 4276, Top 33%) and a slightly less prominent last name for both adults and children (#112967 out of 150436, Top 75%).
 (2000 U.S. Census)

 Displayed below is the baby name popularity of Chanel for girls.
 Chanel was first listed in 1970-1979 and reached its top rank of #382 in the U.S. in the year 1991, and is currently at #633.
 (2014 Birth Statistics)

 Below is a charted comparison of the popularity of Chanel and affiliated names.
-Ciara (#673 the previous year), Shanelle, Shanell and Chanelle are the popular related forms of Chanel (#633 the previous year) listed in the Top 1000.
-Usage of these girl names was at its apex in the year 1991 (usage of 0.3006%) and is now significantly less (usage 0.1388%, ▼53.8%), with the form Ciara becoming less fashionable.
-Chanel (#633) is the most chic girl name among these, with this name going through a rekindling in usage.
+Ciara (#673 2 years ago), Shanelle, Shanell and Chanelle are the popular related forms of Chanel (#633 2 years ago) listed in the Top 1000.
+Usage of these forms of Chanel was at its apex in the year 1991 (usage of 0.3006%) and is somewhat lower today (usage 0.1388%, ▼53.8%), with the form Ciara becoming less fashionable.
+Ciara has historically been popular among parents, though Chanel is now the preferred form.
 (2014 Birth Statistics)